 The Tele2 Speedtest Service helps you test your Internet connection speed through various methods and is available not only to customers of Tele2 but anyone with an Internet connection.
 Test your connection using speedtest.net's tool, downloading a file via your web browser (HTTP) or downloading and uploading via FTP.

 Speedtest is run on a number of fast servers in locations throughout Europe connected to Tele2's international IP core network with 10GE.
 The address http://speedtest.tele2.net is anycasted, meaning that you should automatically be served by the server closest (network wise) to your location.
 Read more about the technical details of this service.

-You are currently being served by BKS4-SPEEDTEST-1 located in Riga, Latvia.
+You are currently being served by located in .

 We provide a variety of testfiles with different sizes, for your convenience.